Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Love Island 2020 star Luke Trotman has been noticed heading to Dancing On Ice auditions and after showcasing his dancing skills with girlfriend and fellow Love Island star Siannise Fudge, he looks as if the excellent match for the ITV competitors.

-He could be following in the footsteps of earlier Love Island alumni, like winner Kem Cetinay, Wes Nelson and Maura Higgins.
+He can be following in the footsteps of earlier Love Island alumni, like winner Kem Cetinay, Wes Nelson and Maura Higgins.

 Denise Lewis